malfattti/garden/Decadent Love.md

   - In general:
 	  - mediating characters and filtering characters.
 	  - look at it on a textual level:
 		  - fifth edition: weird focalization thing: he is so unable to see her that the narrative itself is not being able to see her. we also cannot see her properly. however he is not the narrator. he overwhelms the narrator. his effect on her is so strong
 		  - the best version of this essay accounts on the narrative and the reader into the courship ritual as well. what role does it/do they play?
-	  - what is the text seeing and offering?
+		  - what is the text seeing and offering? (courtship between reader and text: what is the text offering the reader)
 	  - the same relationship is happening between the character and the text?
 	  - focus on courtship and the fifth edition
-	  - our lady is so based in the decadent community that
+	  - our lady is so based in the decadent community
 	  - the fifth edition is not decadet figures directly
-	  - in the transition take account of the differende. acknowledge these are characters that belong to a very different environment. he is a liminal character, he is not fully one of them either
+	  - in the transition take account of the difference. acknowledge these are characters that belong to a very different environment. he is a liminal character, he is not fully one of them either
 	  - situation of chamber's text: tick the decadent box
 	  - fifth edition: fin de siecle character (artistic and intelectual freedom).
 		  - belongs to decadence but he is not a decadent figure. he benefits from the decadent movement. enjoying the intelectual freedom without being a Dorian Gray character